The Ultimate Luxury Guide to Art Basel, Miami Beach 2025

 Every December the who’s who of the art world descend on glamorous Miami Beach for Art Basel.
-This year – the art fair’s 20th year – a total of 283 exhibitors from 38 countries will exhibit from December 1-3 2022 (private days will be November 29 – 30).
-The 20th anniversary edition marks two decades of growth and impact by Art Basel as a cultural cornerstone in South Florida, across the Americas, and beyond.
-We’ve put together the ultimate luxury guide to Art Basel Miami Beach 2022, including where to stay, eat, drink, party, and of course which exhibitions and fairs will be worth visiting.
+This year – the art fair’s 23rd year – over 280 exhibitors from 38 countries will exhibit from December 5 – 7 2025 (private days will be November 3 – 5).
+Art Basel is a cultural cornerstone in South Florida, across the Americas, and beyond.
+We’ve put together the ultimate luxury guide to Art Basel Miami Beach 2025, including where to stay, eat, drink, party, and of course which exhibitions and fairs will be worth visiting.

 Where To Stay in Miami Beach